 Village banks experience seasonal liquidity shortages and surplus situations.
-Being seasonal, they cannot be resolved through liquidity exchange within village bank networks.
+Being seasonal they cannot be resolved through liquidity exchange within networks of village banks.
 Moreover village banks are unable to meet the demand for loans exceeding their own resources.

 Recommendation: Once village banks are registered with BOL, seasonal liquidity mismatches as well as overall shortages or surpluses of liquidity of village banks may be resolved through bank linkages.
-The forum, under BOL leadership, could play a vital role in establishing a system of bank linkages:
+The forum, under the leadership of BOL, may play a vital role in establishing a system of bank linkages:

-- Examine the feasibility of bank linkages for liquidity management, depositing surplus funds and refinancing - Facilitate business relations between registered village banks and commercial banks.
+- Examine the feasibility of bank linkages for liquidity management, depositing of surplus funds and refinancing - Facilitate business relations of registered village banks with commercial banks.